Jcroxford/voting-app/README.md

 # Voting App
-This is a basic Node, Express, and PostgreSQL app built to fulfill the [FreeCodeCamp](https://www.freecodecamp.com) project requirements for the [Voting App](https://www.freecodecamp.com/challenges/build-a-voting-app) project.
+This is a basic Node, Express, and PostgreSQL app. built to fulfill the [FreeCodeCamp](https://www.freecodecamp.com) project requirements for the [Voting App](https://www.freecodecamp.com/challenges/build-a-voting-app) project.
+User stories below explain basic functionalities.
+You can view a live version of the app [here](https://votehub-app.herokuapp.com/)

 ## User Stories(requirements)
 1. As an authenticated user, I can keep my polls and come back later to access them.